 College of Charleston

-Poster SessionIn addition to the invited and plenary lectures, there will be a Poster Session, to be held on Saturday before dinner.
+Poster SessionIn addition to the invited and plenary lectures, there will be a Poster Session, to be held on Saturday 6:15-7:30 pm, in Nebraska Union, Heritage Room.
 Graduate Students, Postdocs, and Assistant Professors who would like to present a poster are encouraged to apply.
 Please make sure that you select the YES box in the POSTER SESSION section of the online registration form and subsequently submit a title and abstract.
-Logistical details for the Poster Session will be provided closer to the date of the Conference.

 Air TravelThe University of Nebraska-Lincoln is accessible from the Lincoln Municipal Airport (LNK), located approximately 4 miles from the UNL and the Courtyard Marriott Hotel, and the Omaha Eppley Airfield (OMA), which is about 1 hour away.